P-Y-R-O-B-O-T/DOCKER/DCA.md

     - Containers
     - Networks
     - Volumes

 * `Docker Registry` is a public registry for storing and fetching docker images, we also host our own registry
+* Docker uses namespaces for isolation: process ID, network, mount, IPC, Unix timesharing
+* A single process can have multiple process IDs, one for host and one for container
+* All processes are running on host but seperated with namespaces and scopes
+* We can also specify amount of resources that a container can use, this is implemented using `cgroups`

+> [!IMPORTANT]
+> ### NAMESPACE and PID
+> * List all processes in container `docker exec CONTAINER_ID ps -eaf`
+> * List processes running in container on host `ps -eaf | grep COMMAND`

 ## DOCKER SERVICE CONFIGURATION
 > [!TIP]
 > Docker listend on a internal unix socket at `/var/run/docker.sock` or `unix:///var/run/docker.sock` for IPC

 > [!IMPORTANT]
-> Unix sockets are only accessable on same machine, they can not beaccessed from other machine
+> Unix sockets are only accessable on same machine, they can not be accessed from other machine

 | COMMAND | EFFECT |
 | ------- | ------ |